lyef/slush-lyef-react/README.md

 # Slush Lyef-react [![NPM version](https://badge-me.herokuapp.com/api/npm/slush-lyef-react.png)](http://badges.enytc.com/for/npm/slush-lyef-react)

 > A slush generator to create isolated and decoupled react componentes with es6.
-To understante more about the structure and philosofy, please take a look at the [generated structure here](https://github.com/lyef/lyef-react-component/).
+To understand more about the structure and philosophy, please take a look at the [generated structure here](https://github.com/lyef/lyef-react-component/).

 ## Getting Started